Benefits and Salary

-Comprehensive medical insurance is provided to housestaff members and their dependents with the premium paid by the medical center.
-The resident has the option of several dental insurance plans.
-A life insurance policy with a face value of $50,000 and long-term disability insurance will be provided to the resident staff, with the premium paid by medical center.
+Comprehensive medical insurance is provided to house staff members and their dependents along with a choice between 3 different dental insurance plans.
+A life insurance policy with a face value of $50,000 and a long-term disability insurance will be provided to the house staff members, with the premium paid by the medical center.

 Coverage provides legal defense and protection against awards from claims reported or filed after the completion of graduate medical education.
 If the alleged acts or omissions of the residents are within the scope of the education program, the purchase of a tail policy is not necessary.

-Meal cards are provided to each resident for purchase with amount of $235 per month while on service.
+Meal stipend is provided to each resident for purchase with amount of $235 per month (2020 rate) while on service.

-White coats will be provided for all members of the resident staff.
+White coats and scrubs are provided for all members of the resident staff.

 Residents are eligible for financial assistance to attend medical meetings.
 To be eligible to receive financial assistance, the following criteria apply: